-When people tell us they don't believe in winter salads, we know right away they don't live here in California.
-Yes, we know it's a rarity to, like us, have a farmers market where you can get fresh ingredients year round and where the words "winter salad" don't sound like an oxymoron.
+Yes, we know it's a rarity to, like us here in California, have a farmers market where you can get fresh ingredients year-round and where the words "winter salad" don't sound like an oxymoron.

 or butter lettuce, torn into bite-sized pieces

 Make The Rosemary Balsamic Vinaigrette: Coarsely crush or chop rosemary and place in a small saucepan.
 Add honey and bring to a boil over medium heat.
 Remove from heat and let steep for 30 minutes.
 Meanwhile, whisk olive oil, vinegar, orange juice, and salt in a large bowl until combined.